knguyen64/COVID-LLMS-pages/index.md

 derived 16s data labeled with COVID-19 status.
 For our evaluation metrics, we used AUROC and AUPRC to benchmark.

-## Introduction
+<h2>Introduction</h2>
     With the vast amount of data available today, there are plenty of opportunities to harness it for global progress, from generating personalized recommendations to improving communication across languages.
 This is made possible with the power of Large Language Models (LLMs).
 A large language model is a type of machine learning model that is trained on large sets of data to learn patterns and relationships among forms of written content via deep neural networks (Toloka AI 2199).
 Originally developed for natural language processing (NLP), LLMs have since expanded into a wide range of sectors, including healthcare.
     The COVID-19 pandemic highlighted the importance of data in shaping public health responses and accelerating medical research.
 The virus was first detected in December 2019 in Wuhan, China when patients experienced symptoms of an atypical pneumonia-like illness from an unknown cause (Centers for Disease Control and Prevention 2024).
 It quickly